Solving Equations in Excel (5 Methods)

 Separate the coefficients from Excel equations

-• We want to find out the value of X here.
-Assume the initial value of X is zero and insert zero (0) on the corresponding cell.
+• Assume the initial value of X is zero and insert zero (0) in the corresponding cell.

 Insert initial value of variable for solving equations in Excel using goal seek

-• Now, formulate the given equation of the corresponding cell of Y.
+• Formulate the given equation for the cell corresponding to Y.

 =C5*C7^3+D5*C7^2+E5*C7+F5